 At UW–Madison, the course is team-taught every fall semester and is currently only open to first-year students.
 Since the pilot offering in 2017, nearly 900 students have taken the course at UW-Madison.
 Variations of the course are taught at Penn State and UVA, and we continue to conduct collaborative research with these institutions to study the effects of the course on student well-being.

 Student Flourishing Teaching Workshop

 Learn how to teach the Art and Science Flourishing course!
-Join our 2023 Student Flourishing Teaching Workshop to learn more about this innovative course, the effects it is having on students, and how you can further support your students’ flourishing.
+Look out for upcoming dates in 2024 to learn more about this innovative course, the effects it is having on students, and how you can further support your students’ flourishing.

 This workshop is designed for college and university level faculty, staff and graduate students who want to teach the Art & Science of Human Flourishing, integrate elements of it into existing courses or bring concepts of flourishing into their work with students outside of the classroom.
 The Teaching Workshop supports the ultimate goal of helping university students develop the knowledge and cultivate the skills that support a flourishing life.